 As You Write

-- Imagine that you are writing a letter to a special friend (someone you haven’t seen in a while) and you can’t wait to tell this person how he/she has influenced you to continue your education beyond high school.
+- Imagine that you are writing a letter to a special friend (someone you haven’t seen in a while) and you can’t wait to tell this person how he or she has influenced you to continue your education beyond high school.

-• Avoid direct quotes, poems, etc or they will not be considered part of the 1500 to 2500 word requirement.
+- Avoid direct quotes, poems, etc. for they will not be considered part of the 1500 to 2500 word requirement.